ybillchen/BP-Neural-Network-Matlab/README.md

 ## Description

 BP neural network in Matlab.
+Edition 1.0.

 ## Tutorial

 The program is used to generate and train a BP neural network with the primary application of Matlab.
-I choose Sigmoid as the activation function of the hidden layer, and Linear function as the activation function of the output layer.
+Both sigmoid and tanh can be chosen as the activation function of the hidden layer, and Linear function as the activation function of the output layer.

 Before running the program, you should add all the files into Matlab path.
 You'd better run the program in BPtrain.m unless you want to improve my code.